GENERIC SPACE COMBAT SYSTEM AKA GSCS

 Movement:

-Moving the ships is done by a ruler or measuring tape.
-Every ship can move 6-16 inches depending how many energy points have been put on the engine.
-At the moment there are no restrictions to turning or maneuvering.
+Ships are moved using a ruler or measuring tape.
+Every ship can move 6-16 inches depending on how many energy points have been put into the engine.
+At the moment, there are no restrictions on turning or maneuvering.

 Shooting:

-Short range of weapons is 12 inches and long range is up to 24 inches.
+The short range of weapons is 12 inches, and long range is up to 24 inches.
 A ship can shoot 180 degrees in front of it.
-If the target is within short range the ship is hit on a 4+ roll on a D6.
-Long range shots (over 12 inches) require a 5+ roll on a D6.
-A ship has 1-6 shots depending how many energy points have been put on weapons.
+If the target is within short range, the ship hits on a roll of 4+ on a D6.
+Long-range shots (over 12 inches) require a 5+ roll on a D6.
+A ship has 1-6 shots depending on how many energy points have been put into weapons.

 Shield deflection:

-When a ship takes a hit from enemy ship firing you can try to deflect the shot with the ships shields.
-A shot can be deflected with a 3+ roll on a D6.
-If the shot was not deflected then the ship loses 1 energy point from the generator, if all 6 energy points are lost then the ship is destroyed.
-A ship can deflect 1-6 times depending how many energy points have been put on shields.
+When a ship takes a hit from enemy ship fire, you can try to deflect the shot with the ship's shields.
+A shot can be deflected with a roll of 3+ on a D6.
+If the shot is not deflected, the ship loses 1 energy point from the generator.
+If all 6 energy points are lost, the ship is destroyed.
+A ship can attempt 1-6 deflections depending on how many energy points have been put into shields.

 Shooting example: